 http_proxy environment variable).
 You may also want to

-chmod 0600 the config file to avoid others access.
+config file to avoid others access.

 For email setup, you will probably need to call the network admin/support to ask the addresses and ports, then, setup it in Thunderbird (my preferred email client).
 After that, the setup will be easy.